 Frequently Asked Questions

 Sure!
-While I have not used them myself to make Cornbread Stuffing, I imagine they would work wonderfully.
+While I have not used them myself to make Cornbread Stuffing, I imagine they would work.
+The stuffing may be more crumbly, since the muffins are a little more tender than classic cornbread.
 If you try these in a cornbread stuffing recipe, I would love to hear your results.

 For the Corn Muffins